GingerAvalanche/blal/README.md

 2. Open a command line and run `pip install blal`

 ### How to Use
-First, navigate to the folder that contains the CookData, then run the following function.
+First, navigate to the folder that contains the LoopAssetList.blal, then run the following function.

 ```blal [-b] file```
 * `file` - path to the file to convert.
 Will convert `BLAL` files to `YAML`, and vice versa.
 Ignores other file types.